Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA magazine, "Borderlines."

 - Pepper: Black or white spice; the nickname of Police Woman, Angie Dickinson character.

-- Reardon: Hank Reardon, protagonist of Atlas Shrugged, invents a new form of steel that is blue-green and far superior to stainless steel in strength.
+- Reardon: Hank Reardon, the protagonist of Atlas Shrugged, invents a new form of steel that is blue-green and far superior to stainless steel in strength.

 - Seryy: Russian for gray